awakesecurity/proto3-suite/README.md

 [nix-shell]$ cabal test
 ```

+The above steps will work only if your Haskell source compiles, because
+some of the tests require the current `compile-proto-file` executable.

-## `compile-proto-file`
+## `compile-proto-file` and `canonicalize-proto-file`

-Run the following commmand from the root of this repository to install the
+Run the following commmand from the root of this repository to install
-`compile-proto-file` executable:
+the `compile-proto-file` and `canonicalize-proto-file` executables:

 ```bash
 $ nix-env --install --attr proto3-suite -f release.nix